AdaGold/standalone-exercises/exercism-io.md

 ```bash
 $  jasmine-node .
 ```
 Until you satisfy the tests.

+#### Notice some tests are skipped!
+Once you do, edit the test cases and change the `xit` cases to `it`.
+Those test cases have been skipped initially.

 For this initial problem if you get stuck you can check [here](http://exercism.io/submissions/95a82aaa98b3417c85c5dbe36044d79f)